-Who or what inspired you to take up viola and pursue a career in music?
+Who or what inspired you to take up the cello and pursue a career in music?

 What have been the greatest challenges of your career so far?

-Which particular works do you think you play best?
+Which particular works do you think you perform best?

 How do you make your repertoire choices from season to season?